 State Government Resources

-The National Credit Union Foundation's CUAid relief system has been activated.
-The program raises money for the Foundation's Disaster Relief Fund which directly connects with area leagues to disburse funds through a grant program.
+The National Credit Union Foundation's CUAid relief system is sometimes activated in response to a disaster.
+The program raises money for the Foundation's Disaster Relief Fund, which directly connects with area leagues to disburse funds through a grant program.

 The BCFP offers a guide for consumers on handling finances when preparing for, recovering from or rebuilding after a hurricane, tornado, earthquake, or other disasters.